kubke/kubke.github.io/_protocols/hydrogel-tissue-embedding-protocol.md

 4. Take the chick embryo (with DiI labelled) and incubate in 3ml ice-cold 1× PBS for 4 days.

-NOTE: Carry out steps 5 - 9 in a fume hood, as the HM solution is toxic.
+Note: Carry out steps 5 - 9 in a fume hood, as the HM solution is toxic.

 5. Thaw the pre-prepared HM solution on ice or in the fridge (4°C).
 Gently mix the thawed monomer solution by inverting.
 Place the embryo in 1ml of HM solution in a plastic tube.
 Incubate the embryo at 4°C for 4 days with gentle shaking - helps heat transfer to get good polymerization (as per troubleshooting 1).